-Giants clinch share of West, match team mark with 106th win
+Giants clinch at least tie in NL West, match team wins mark

+SAN FRANCISCO (AP) — The San Francisco Giants couldn’t celebrate a division title yet — not with the rival Dodgers still going win for win in the NL West race.

-SAN FRANCISCO (AP) — The San Francisco Giants clinched at least a share of their first NL West title since 2012 by matching a franchise record with their 106th win, beating the San Diego Padres 3-0 Friday night before turning their attention to the Dodgers’ game against Milwaukee.
+San Francisco clinched at least a tie pursuing its first West title since 2012 by matching the franchise record with its 106th win, beating the San Diego Padres 3-0 Friday night before turning attention to Los Angeles’ home game against Milwaukee.

+“They’re probably more frustrated with us because we’re ahead and we keep winning,” Giants winning pitcher Anthony DeSclafani said.

-Darin Ruf hit a first-inning home run and Mike Yastrzemski added an RBI single to send San Francisco on its way, and then the Giants waited on Los Angeles’ result against the NL Central champion Brewers.
-A Dodgers loss would ensure San Francisco the division crown outright over the eight-time defending West winners and reigning World Series champions.
+Darin Ruf hit a first-inning home run and Mike Yastrzemski added an RBI single to send San Francisco on its way to a seventh straight win, and then the Giants waited on the Dodgers’ victorious 8-6 result against the NL Central champion Brewers.
+A Dodgers loss would have ensured San Francisco the division crown outright over the eight-time defending West winners and reigning World Series champions.
+If the teams finish with the same record, they’ll play a tiebreaker game.

+“Honestly, it was all about not trying to fend them off,” Yastrzemski said.

+“We’re just expecting to play a meaningful game tomorrow,” Giants manager Gabe Kapler said.
+“It’s pretty simple, straightforward for us.
+That was our expectation all along and we’ll be prepared for that.”

 San Francisco went through a quick congratulatory handshake line on the diamond.
 Then, the big screen scoreboard started airing the Brewers-Dodgers game and fans were invited to stay put.
+Many did so for a short time — while some who stayed cheered the Brewers and chanted, “Beat LA!
+Beat LA!”

 LaMonte Wade Jr. added a sacrifice fly as these surprising Giants (106-54) continue to leave their mark in the franchise’s storied history — for a special regular season, anyway.
 One that San Francisco hardly got picked to win in the talented West with the Dodgers and Padres considered the favorites.